-Estonia is located in northern Europe on the eastern coast of the Baltic Sea.
+Estonia is located in northern Europe on the eastern coast of the Baltic Sea in the hemiboreal vegetation zone, within a transition zone from the maritime to continental climate.
 The country's relief is mostly flat or slightly hilly, with an average height of 50 meters above sea level.
 Estonia's highest point is 318 meters.
 The climate varies from maritime to continental.
 Average annual precipitation increases from west to east within a range of 600-700 mm.
-Average temperatures in July and February are 17°C and 5°C, respectively.
+Average temperatures in July and February are 17 °C and 5 °C, respectively.
 Inland ice melted 10.000 years ago forming the present landscape.
 The ice left behind sediment or moraines of different thickness and consistency.
 Because of that, growth conditions vary enormously.
-Despite of the country's small size, 45.000 km2, more than 20 forest site types can be distinguished.